hugosoliveira/AC_Code_Analyzer/README.md

 - Inside the TFT folder, you need to the CSV files, such as 11.CSV, 22.CSV..ect.

 ### Running the code
- -  Now that you have everything settled, ente in the main folder with the command promprt, and type `python Code_analyzer.py`
+ -  Now that you have everything settled, ente in the main folder with the command promprt, and typy `python Code_analyzer.py`

 ### What to Expect
-- The code will identify the TFT folders
+- The code will identify the TFT folders.
-- Get all the CSV data and make all the transformations
+- Get all the CSV data and make all the transformations.
 - Create a folder named Results inside the manin folder and save there the Data and Chart tables with all the analysis.
-- Create a folder named Graphs in the main folder with all the graphs (Gain, Smith Chart, and Parameters)
+- Create a folder named Graphs in the main folder with all the graphs (Gain, Smith Chart, and Parameters).

-## In Linux
+## In GNU Linux

-If you run Linux, you already know what to do.
+If you run linux, you already know what to do.

 #### Note: This is an ongoing code, I will add mode features in the future.